-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation.
-The DSL will hold formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.
-Where possible this is delivered by local agcneis, such as the Blackburn & Darwen PREVENT team.
+The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and ensure that all staff and governors have received appropriate and up-to date training.

-- The Online Safety Policy will ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering and monitoring software and supervision is in place.

+DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+'Notice.
+Check.
+Share.'
+Add if you have the Risk assessment template below completed - [name of school] has an up to date risk assessment - embedded below.